7 Step Guide To Fix Sleep Schedule and Reset Circadian Rhythm

 Set the right temperature for your bedroom

-Warmer temperatures usually make it harder to fall a sleep by putting us in a wakeful and alert state (have you noticed that you feel more sleepy during the day in winters as compared to summers).
+Warmer temperatures usually make it harder to fall asleep by putting us in a wakeful and alert state (have you noticed that you feel more sleepy during the day in winter as compared to summer).

 Cooler temperatures encourage sleep by putting us in a relaxed and comfortable state.

-Temperatures around 20°C (70°F) seems to be ideal for more people to get good quality deep sleep.
+Temperatures around 20°C (70°F) seem to be ideal for more people to get good quality deep sleep.

 It’s easier to set room temperature if you have air conditioning.
 However, if you don’t, here are a few tips you can try: